tudorr2/Servo-Claw/README.md

 ## ⚡ Overview

-ThermoClaw is a **handheld, 3D printed** servo claw controller.
-The enclosure and claw mechanism are fully 3D printed, housing dual servos driven from a single joystick axis with complementary motion logic — while simultaneously monitoring ambient temperature via a **10KΩ NTC thermistor** using the Steinhart-Hart B-parameter equation.
+ThermoClaw is a **handheld, 3D printed** servo claw controller based on an Raspberry Pi Pico.
+The enclosure and claw mechanism are fully 3D printed, housing a single servo driven from a single joystick axis with complementary motion logic — while simultaneously monitoring ambient temperature via a **10KΩ NTC thermistor** using the Steinhart-Hart B-parameter equation.

-A future revision will expose all sensor data (servo positions, live temperature) through a **browser-based web interface** for remote monitoring and control.
+A future version will expose all sensor data (servo positions, live temperature) through a **browser-based web interface** for remote monitoring and control.

 <div align="center"> <img src="photo/arm.jpeg" width="700"> </div>